AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/localization/overview.md

 ## What's Next {#what-is-next}

-You are now ready to get started on your Adobe Headless journey.
+You are now ready to get started on your Adobe headless localization journey.
 We encourage you to continue on to the next part of the journey and read the article [Learn about headless content and how to localize it in AEM](learn-about.md)